-To prevent theft of sensitive information, we should apply the in-situ identity fraud detection scheme as early as possible in each session.
-In order to determine how our model performs with different time limits, we vary L from 1 to 25 minutes and train a model for each value of L with feature selection and oversampling.
-Figure 7 shows the accuracy achieved by the models.
-When $L \geq 7$ minutes, the results are stable and reasonably good, and the accuracy rate is higher than 90%.
-Even at the 2nd minute, the accuracy is above 80%.
-This would help significantly as the scheme is used as a trigger for more sophisticated analysis.
+To prevent theft of sensitive information, we should apply the in situ identity fraud detection scheme as early as possible in each session.
+In order to determine how our model performs with different time limits, we vary L from 1 to 25 min and train a model for each value of L with feature selection and oversampling.
+Fig. 7 shows the accuracy achieved by the models.
+When $L \ge 7$ min, the results are stable and reasonably good, and the accuracy rate is higher than 90%.
+Even at the 2nd minute,

 Fig. 6.
-The ROC curve and AUC of the model at 25 minutes.
+ROC curve and AUC of the model at 25 min.

 Fig. 7.
 Accuracy of the detection scheme with different observation periods.
-The graph shows that the detection model can achieve stable and reasonably good results after 7 minutes.
+The graph shows that the detection model can achieve stable and reasonably good results after 7 min.